Toy cars involved in a simulated crash, symbolizing personal injury protection (PIP) coverage in car accidents

 If your accident was due to someone else’s negligence, Kansas law allows you to take legal action against them, even if you’ve already received PIP benefits.
 However, your insurance company may wish to recover the money it paid through PIP benefits, a process called “subrogation.”
 There are limits to PIP subrogation in Kansas, your insurance company can only recover money that covers the same damages as the at-fault party’s payment through settlement or judgment.

 For instance, if your insurance company gave you $4,500.00 in PIP to cover your medical bills and lost wages, and you later win $50,000 in court or settle your case for at-fault driver’s insurance policy limits (which includes compensation for pain and suffering), your insurance can only claim the $4,500.00 paid.
-If your total damages exceed the amount of recovery, i.e., the at-fault driver’s policy limits were the state minimum of $25,000.00, your insurance company may approve a request for a subrogation waiver, as the PIP benefits paid are not duplicate.
+If your total damages exceed the amount of recovery, i.e., the at-fault driver’s policy limits were the state minimum of $25,000.00, your insurance company may approve a request for a subrogation waiver, as the PIP benefits paid are not duplicative.

 If you do not pursue a personal injury claim or lawsuit within 18 months of the collision, your insurance company will go after the at-fault party for repayment of your PIP benefits.
 If your insurance company gets involved in a legal dispute, lawyer fees will be split between you and the insurance company in a manner that the court deems fair.